pywbem/pywbem/docs/development.rst

 Testing
 -------

-All of the following `make` commands run the tests in the currently active Python environment.
-Depending on how the `pywbem` package is installed in that Python environment, either the `pywbem` and `pywbem_mock` directories in the main repository directory are used, or the installed `pywbem` package.
+All of the following `make` commands run the tests in the currently active Python environment, and need to be invoked in the Git repo work directory.

-The test case files and any utility functions they use are always used from the `tests` directory in the main repository directory.
+By default, the tests use the `pywbem` and `pywbem_mock` modules from the respective directories in the Git repo work directory.
+Pywbem 0.14.5 introduced a way to test installed versions of the pywbem package.
+For details, see :ref:`Testing installed versions of pywbem`.

 The `tests` directory has the following subdirectory structure: